msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 ![Univariate Gaussian example: Estimates vs. truth](../assets/figures/univariate.png)

-As an alternative form of uncertainty quantification, one may approximate a set of marginal posterior quantiles by training a neural Bayes estimator under the quantile loss function, which allows one to generate approximate marginal posterior credible intervals.
+As an alternative form of uncertainty quantification with neural Bayes estimators, one may approximate a set of marginal posterior quantiles by training a neural Bayes estimator under the quantile loss function, which allows one to generate approximate marginal posterior credible intervals.
 This is facilitated with [`IntervalEstimator`](@ref) which, by default, targets 95% central credible intervals:

 ```
-q̂ = IntervalEstimator(architecture)
+q̂ = IntervalEstimator(network)
 q̂ = train(q̂, sample, simulate, m = m)
 ```

-The resulting posterior credible-interval estimator can also be assessed with empirical simulation-based methods using [`assess()`](@ref), as we did above for the point estimator.
+The resulting posterior credible-interval estimator can also be assessed using [`assess()`](@ref).
 Often, these intervals have better coverage than bootstrap-based intervals.

-Once an estimator is deemed to be satisfactorily calibrated, it may be applied to observed data (below, we use simulated data as a substitute for observed data):
+Once an estimator is deemed to be well calibrated, it may be applied to observed data (below, we use simulated data as a substitute for observed data):

 ```
 θ = sample(1)               # true parameters
 Z = simulate(θ, m)          # "observed" data
-θ̂(Z)                        # point estimates
+estimate(θ̂, Z)              # point estimates
 interval(bootstrap(θ̂, Z))   # 95% non-parametric bootstrap intervals
 interval(q̂, Z)              # 95% marginal posterior credible intervals
 ```

-To utilise a GPU for improved computational efficiency, one may simply move the estimator and the data to the GPU through the calls `θ̂ = gpu(θ̂)` and `Z = gpu(Z)` before applying the estimator.
-Note that GPUs often have limited memory relative to CPUs, and this can sometimes lead to memory issues when working with very large data sets: in these cases, the function [`estimateinbatches()`](@ref) can be used to apply the estimator over batches of data to circumvent any memory concerns.

 ## Unstructured multivariate data

-Suppose now that each data set now consists of $m$ replicates $\boldsymbol{Z}_1, \dots, \boldsymbol{Z}_m$ of a $d$-dimensional multivariate distribution.
-Everything remains as given in the univariate example above, except that we now store each data set as a $d \times m$ matrix (previously they were stored as $1\times m$ matrices), and the summary network of the DeepSets representation takes a $d$-dimensional input (previously it took a 1-dimensional input).
+Suppose now that each data set consists of $m$ replicates $\boldsymbol{Z}_1, \dots, \boldsymbol{Z}_m$ of an $n$-dimensional multivariate distribution.
+Everything remains as given in the univariate example above, except that we now store each data set as a $n \times m$ matrix (previously they were stored as $1\times m$ matrices), and the inner network of the DeepSets representation takes a $n$-dimensional input (previously it took a 1-dimensional input).

 Note that, when estimating a full covariance matrix, one may wish to constrain the neural estimator to only produce parameters that imply a valid (i.e., positive definite) covariance matrix.
 This can be achieved by appending a  [`CovarianceMatrix`](@ref) layer to the end of the outer network of the DeepSets representation.
 However, the estimator will often learn to provide valid estimates, even if not constrained to do so.